AllNamesRTaken/MyProject/README.md

 - Code coverage instrumentation scripts using jscoverage
 - Complexity analysis using CCM
 - Testing using D.O.H.
+- Build script examples to minify and move it all to a release folder

 All you need to do is: